jagaad/frontend-test/README.md

 # Frontend Coding Challenge 🚀

+## ⚠️ AI Usage Policy ⚠️

+**❌ PROHIBITED:** Using AI tools (ChatGPT, GitHub Copilot, etc.) to generate complete solutions.
+Any AI-generated submissions will be **immediately disqualified**.

+**✅ ALLOWED:** Using AI for learning concepts or debugging specific issues, but you must write the actual code yourself.

+---

 Welcome to our frontend coding challenge!
 This is a great opportunity for you to showcase your frontend skills.
 We're excited to see what you come up with! 🎨🖥️